Explore digital exhibitions featuring decorative arts, historic photographs, and family papers from Preservation Long Island’s collection.

 Please join us on June 13th to celebrate the opening of our latest exhibition that dives into the facts (or lack thereof) behind popular myths encountered at historic house museums.

-Featuring highlights from Preservation Long Island’s collections, our latest exhibition dives into the facts (or lack thereof) behind popular myths about early American life often encountered at historic house museums.
+Featuring highlights from Preservation Long Island’s collections, this exhibition dives into the facts (or lack thereof) behind popular myths and misconceptions about early American life often encountered at historic house museums.

-In 1976, SPLIA curator, Dean Failey, mounted the first exhibition to explore Long Island’s rich and often puzzling decorative arts heritage.
+In 1976, SPLIA curator, Dean Failey, mounted the first exhibition to explore Long Island’s rich decorative arts heritage.
 More than forty years later, its groundbreaking discoveries continue to inspire and inform.
-Collecting Long Island follows the continued efforts of collectors to expand our knowledge of Long Island’s […]
+Collecting Long Island follows the continued efforts of collectors to expand our knowledge of Long Island’s complex material past.